-Salisbury Cathedral is spectactularly unique in being built almost entirely in one architectural style, Early English Gothic and has Britain’s tallest spire (123m/404ft) plus numerous famous literary connections.
+Salisbury Cathedral is spectacularly unique in being built almost entirely in one architectural style, Early English Gothic.
+Salisbury Cathedral has Britain’s tallest spire (123m/404ft) plus numerous famous literary connections.

 In the 17th century it quite possibly was a riotous place, with taverns and alehouses occupying the buildings formerly inhabited by medieval clerics.
 Today, however, the Close is a peaceful haven of open green lawns and quiet roads ranged about the Cathedral, with a lovely mix of medieval and elegant Georgian dwellings.
 Some of the dwellings have been given over to other uses.
 One houses The Wardrobe Regimental Museum, home of the The Rifles Berkshire and Wiltshire.